-If debt collection agencies are calling non-stop and sending you letter after letter on official-looking stationary, you can make them stop.
+If debt collection agencies are calling non-stop and sending you letter after letter, you can make them stop.
 If you don't have the money to pay your bills, someone constantly harassing you isn't going to make the money suddenly appear.
-However, the original creditor sold your debt to a collection agency that is now hot on your trail.
-You have the right to tell them to "Stop Contact" and leave you alone.
-By writing this simple letter, you assert your right under the law to make them back off.
+It is the original creditor, however, that sells debt to a collection agency.
+You have the right to issue a "Stop Contact," requiring the creditor and the collection agency to leave you alone.
+By writing a simple letter, you assert your right under the law to make them back off.

 Things You'll Need

 Write or type your name and your address at the top of the letter, flush with the left side.
 Below that, insert the date.
-All correspondence with any debt collection agencies must be dated.
+All correspondence with any debt collection agency must be dated.
 Type in the account number and the name of the original creditor who held your account just below the date.
-All of this goes on the left margin.
+All of this goes along the left margin.

 Write a couple of sentences such as, "This letter is to request that you immediately cease and desist from sending me any further correspondence concerning the aforementioned account.
 I am within my legal rights to issue this request and I will pursue federal and state sanctions against your agency if you disregard this request."

-Finish your "Stop Contact" letter by typing spacing down four spaces and typing "Regards," and then below that, type your name and sign the paper beneath your typed name.
+Finish your "Stop Contact" letter by spacing down four lines and typing "Regards," and then below that, type your name and sign the paper beneath your typed name.